 - You are turning 26 and aging off your parent's plan

-- You permanently move out of state and gain access to new plans
+- You permanently move out of state and your previous plan (from your original area) is no longer available

 - You gain US citizenship